 To add/edit custom fields, go to Admin -> Custom Fields tab.

 First, make a selection from the “Field Type” pulldown.
 If you select Tickets, a second pulldown for Ticket Type will appear.
 To add a category, click “Add Category”.
+Depending on your table selection, you may have Product Line as an option.
+If you select a Product Line for your category, only users who have rights to the Product Line will be able to see Custom Fields within that category.
 You can always rearrange the custom fields into categories by dragging and dropping.
 You can create an unlimited number of custom fields per category and Ticket Type.
 This means that each separate ticket type can have custom fields which best capture the information required for that particular type.

 To add a custom field click “Add Custom Field”.
 To edit an existing custom field, hover over the name then click the pencil icon next to the name that will appear.